-If you are configuring a larger-capacity magneto-optical library system, you will need to create device files for the remaining slots, by executing the following command:
+If you are configuring a larger-capacity magneto-optical library system, you will need to create device files for the remaining slots.
+To do so, execute the following command:

-'''

-/usr/sbin/insf -e -p <first_optical disk:last_optical disk> -H <H/W_path>
+/usr/sbin/insf -e -p <first\optical disk:last\optical disk> -H <H/W path>

-'''

-9. Verify the configuration by invoking the ioscan command on the address to which the disk library was configured.
+Step 9.
+Verify the configuration by invoking the ioscan command on the address to which the disk library was configured.